Skip to main content

 How do I appeal my property tax in Montgomery County?

-File a PT-311A with the Montgomery County Board of Assessors at 251 South Richardson St., Suite 2, Mt Vernon, GA 30445 within 45 days from the date of the assessment notice.
-This deadline is strictly enforced - one day late and you lose your right to appeal for the entire year.
+File a PT-311A with the Montgomery County Board of Assessors at 251 South Richardson St., Suite 2, Mt Vernon, GA 30445, within 45 days of your notice date.
+Miss that window by a day and Mt Vernon-area owners forfeit the whole year.

 Montgomery County Assessor Contact